hailelagi/hailelagi.com/content/hacks/tsunami.md

 }
 ```

-Search trees are the "go to" structure for keeping performant ordered data with balanced read/write performance, by ensuring we keep the "search property" we can perform on average operations in O(logN) -- if the tree is balanced.
-Sadly they're bounded by the worst time-complexity of O(h) where h is the height of the tree.
+Search trees are the "go to" structure for keeping performant ordered data with balanced read/write performance, by ensuring we keep the "search property" we can perform on average operations in `O(logN)` -- if the tree is balanced.
+Sadly in reality they're bounded by the worst time-complexity of `O(h)` where h is the height of the tree.
 What that means is if we get unlucky
 with the data - searches can devolve into searching a linked-list.
 That wouldn't do.
 Here there are many flavors thankfully.

 Fan favorites include the classics; an AVL Tree, B-Tree or perhaps an LSM Tree, which all come with spices and even more variety.

 In practice we are concerned about much more than order of magnitude choices, we are also interested in how these structures
-layout in memory, are the leaves holding a page cache? - there's a fundamental difference between sorting data that can fit in main memory (internal) and
+layout in memory, can the data fit in main memory (internal) or is it on disk(external)? is it cache friendly? are the node values blocks of virtual memory or random access?
-sorting data that exists on disk(external), what kind of concurrent access patterns are enabled? how do they map to our eventual high level API?
+what kind of concurrent access patterns are enabled? how do they map to our eventual high level API?

 This is where conceptually we take a different road from what exists in the current erlang runtime system.
 The data structure chosen previously of which we'll be benchmarking against is something called a Contention Adapting Tree [2].
 Briefly a CA Tree, dynamically at runtime changes the behaviour and number of locks it holds across the tables it protects depending on nature of contention.